-Social Justice at UI&U
+Social Justice at Union Institute & University

 Today’s educational leaders play a critical role in ensuring that the principles of ethics and social justice are reflected in not only our classrooms, but throughout each educational institution and system we touch.
 At Union Institute & University, we prepare educators to successfully approach such issues through socially relevant curriculum and learning experiences.

 Union Institute & University offers academic programs that address real-world issues, preparing our students to produce creative approaches to societal concerns.
 This dedication to foster social justice is a cornerstone of the Union Institute & University's Doctor of Education (Ed.D) program, as well, embedded in our program philosophy, our core curriculum, and our expectation of graduates.
 As the field of education continues to construct the concept and meaning of social justice, Union Institute & University students will engage in an ongoing dialogue regarding the complex nature of social justice and alternative points of view.
 This ongoing and varied dialogue around issues of social justice takes into account principles of adult learning, particularly adult transformative learning.

 The placement of social justice in the forefront of educational leadership concerns is a unique aspect of the Union Institute & University's Doctor of Education (Ed.D) program.
 Graduates are unusually well-equipped to deal thoughtfully and effectively with such complex leadership challenges as resource allocation, faculty and student diversity, accountability, affordability, use of technology, and community relations.